tpluscode/tpluscode.github.io/source/_posts/2016-02-27-rest-misconceptions-2.markdown

 ```

 How the client knows what are the possible values for the parameters or whether they are required is a different matter
-entirely and goes beyond links.
+entirely and extends beyond links.

 ## Not only inline links

 Most examples around the web show links, which are included within the response body itself.
 However with the HTTP in
 particular it's not the only option.
 The protocol defines the [Link header][link-header], which can be used to connect
-resources on the web.
-It is especially important for media types, which don't define a clear link semantics or even any
+resources on the web. *It is especially important for media types, which don't define a clear link semantics or even any
-means of including links to other resources.
-The list includes images, video and to some extend vanilla JSON, where links
+means of including links to other resources*.
+The list includes images, video and to some extent vanilla JSON, where links
 are actually indistinguishable from simple text.
 Link header is also useful in media types which do allow linking, but
 the link doesn't have domain-specific meaning for a resource, etc. Common example is collection paging, where links are
 included to other pages within a larger set.
-Notice the use of [predefined link relations][link-relations].

 ```
 Link: <http://book.store/books?author=Homer>; rel="first",